-US federal prosecutors have charged an Afghan-American with detonating and planting bombs in New York and New Jersey that left at least 31 people wounded.
+Ahmad Khan Rahami has been charged by US federal prosecutors with detonating and planting bombs in New York and New Jersey that left at least 31 people wounded.

-The prosecutors said on Tuesday that Ahmad Khan Rahami, 28, carried out two bombings on Saturday in Manhattan's Chelsea neighbourhood and along the route of a US Marine Corps run in the New Jersey town of Seaside Park.
+US prosecutors said on Tuesday that Rahami, 28, carried out twin bombings on Saturday in Manhattan's Chelsea neighbourhood and along the route of a US Marine Corps run in the New Jersey town of Seaside Park.

 A criminal complaint was unsealed in Newark, New Jersey, shortly after a virtually identical filing was unsealed in New York.